History of Smoke Rise Field Club

 John constructed two skeet fields to regulation.
 Jimmy Davis did the electrical work for a membership.
 The club also paid him for the balance.
 Between the grading, water and septic hookup, club house, and skeet fields, John spent about $90,000 in start up costs.

-Smoke Rise was incorporated as a nonprofit social club and opened for business in July, 1987, at the Breedlove Road location in Cashiers, NC.
+Smoke Rise was incorporated on March 23, 1987 as a nonprofit social club and opened for business in July, 1987, at the Breedlove Road location in Cashiers, NC.

 Now the Club needed members.
 John had applications and a brochure printed for the new Smoke Rise Field Club.
 Word spread and the first year the club accepted thirty five members.
 John recalls that the original initiation fee was $ 750.00 and dues were $75.00 per quarter.